BFCorsair/DS_Capstone/Capstone_Presentation.md

 - Most of the complexity of the model is in analyzing the corpus of text to generate the statiscal model - more specifically in data shaping, i.e. defining what a word is
     - Handling punctuation and abbreviations: e.g. "I'm", "my friend's"
-    - Filtering out words not in dictionary and foul language
+    - Filtering out words not in dictionary, and foul language
     - Determining which "stop words" to eliminate
 - The preprocessing has the following steps:
     - Clean out each corpus based on the rules defined above